-Using you existing debit card or credit card when you’re on holiday or business outside the UK can prove expensive due to the charges levied, but there is a cheaper alternative that’s worth packing with your passport.
+Using your existing debit card or credit card when you’re on holiday or business outside the UK can prove expensive due to the charges levied, but there is a cheaper alternative worth packing with your passport.

-For example make a cash withdrawal with a Lloyds Bank or TSB debit card abroad and you’ll be charged a 2.99% non sterling transaction charge plus a 1.50% (minimum £2) withdrawal fee.
+For example make a cash withdrawal with a TSB debit card abroad and you’ll be charged a 2.99% non sterling transaction charge plus a 1.50% (minimum £2) withdrawal fee.

 That means a £200 withdrawal from a cash machine will set you back charges of £8.98.